Consider or Choose? The Role and Power of Consideration Sets: Model Description

-In what follows next, we introduce a novel choice rule, denoted as the \emph{Stochastic Set Model} (SSM), which can be parametrized by the distribution over subsets in $N$.
-Specifically, an SSM model is defined by a tuple $(\Ccal,\lambda)$, where $\Ccal$ is a collection of subsets in $N$ and $\lambda$ is a probability distribution function over the elements in $\Ccal$ such that $\lambda(C) \geq 0$ for all $C \in \Ccal$ and $\sum_{C \in \Ccal} \lambda(C) = 1$.
-Each set $C \in \Ccal$ denotes a \emph{preselected (or consideration) set}.
-Interestingly, one may represent each preselected set $C$ through the set of preference relations between elements in $N^+$ as shown in the following definition. \begin{definition} Each preselected set $C \in \Ccal$ of the SSM model $(\Ccal,\lambda)$ represents a set of preference relations between items in $N^+$ as follows:
+In what follows, we introduce the consideration set model.
+As elaborated later in Section~\ref{subsec:connection_to_other_models}, this choice model is \emph{not} based on entirely new principles but is instead nested within several well-established choice models.
+This structure enables us to extend our findings to other choice models that implicitly or explicitly incorporate consideration set structures.
+In essence, the consideration set model represents a probability distribution over sets of products, with each set $C \subseteq N$ corresponding to a consideration set.
+Specifically, let $\Ccal$ be a collection of subsets of $N$ and $\lambdab$ is a probability distribution over $\Ccal$ such that $\lambda_C \geq 0$ for all $C \in \Ccal$ and $\sum_{C \in \Ccal} \lambda_C = 1$.
+Each $C \in \Ccal$ denotes a \emph{consideration set}, which is a subset of $N$.
+Furthermore, we assume that each consideration set $C$ specifies a set of preference relations between elements in $N^+$ as follows. \begin{definition} Each consideration set $C \in \Ccal$ of the consideration set model $(\Ccal,\lambdab)$ represents a set of preference relations between items in $N^+$ as follows: (a) $i \sim j$, for all $i,j \in C$; (b) $i \succ 0$, for all $i \in C$; and (c) $0 \succ j$, for all $j \neq C$. \end{definition}

-\end{definition} Note that we do not need to specify preference relations between the items which are outside of the preselected set $C$ since those items are dominated by the outside option which is assumed to be always available.
-However, without loss of generality, one can assume that $i \sim j$ for all $i, j \notin C$.
+In Definition~\ref{def:preselected_set_preferences}, following the convention, we use $i \succ j$ to denote ``$i$ is preferred to $j$'' and use $i \sim j$ to denote that $i$ and $j$ are equally preferred.
+Note that we do not need to specify preference relations between the items outside of the consideration set $C$, since those items are dominated by the default (i.e., no-purchase) option $0$ which is always available.
+However, without loss of generality, one can still assume that $i \sim j$ for all $i, j \notin C$.

-Before we show how one can compute the probability to choose an item from the assortment $S \subseteq N$ under the SSM model, let us first specify a conditional distribution function $\lambda(\cdot | S)$ which can provide an alternative parametrization of the SSM model and it is defined for each assortment $S$ in the following way.
+Following the standard interpretation in choice modeling, the consideration set model $(\Ccal,\lambdab)$ can be viewed either as an individual customer's stochastic decision rule or as a representation of customer segments in the market.
+In the former case, we assume that with probability $\lambda_C$, a customer samples a consideration set $C$ according to distribution $\lambdab$ before making a final choice.
+In the latter case, each consideration set $C \in \Ccal$ is associated with a customer type, and $\lambda_C$ represents the proportion of customers of type $C$ in the market.
+Before we show how to compute the choice probabilities under the consideration set model, we further provide an alternative parametrization of the model, which specifies a conditional distribution $\lambdab_{\cdot | S}$ given an offered assortment $S$.